-Putin: Russia won't expel US diplomats -- report
+Putin: Russia won't expel US diplomats

 Trump factor

-Russia's response to the US sanctions may be complicated by the upcoming change in leadership

-US President-elect Donald Trump, who is due to take office in only three weeks' time, has signaled a desire for warmer relations with Russia.
+Trump, who is due to take office in only three weeks' time, has signaled a desire for warmer relations with Russia.

 While the US intelligence community has publicly stated Russia was behind hacks of political organizations and persons in the United States in the run-up to November's election, Trump has largely rejected the notion.